grannycart/bibliography/Novels.md

         ‘No. In a fine body there is magic.
 I do not know what makes
         it in one and not in another.
 But thou hast it/
         ‘For thee/ she said.
+% Though later sex scenes start to get ridiculous in the abstraction of the language.
+% There is a long slow stretch in the middle that is not great, but worth plowing through to get back to the action.
+% The use of the word "obscenity" every time there is supposed to be a curse is kinda distracting prudish and stupid.

 @book{faulkner1967intruder,